klxuyfk/VPMDK/README.md

 - `POSCAR` *(required)* – atomic positions and cell.
 - `INCAR` – VASP-style run parameters; only a subset of tags is supported.
 - `BCAR` – simple `key=value` file selecting the machine-learning potential.
-- `POTCAR` – accepted for compatibility but ignored.
+- `POTCAR` – accepted for compatibility but ignored except for aligning species names.

 ### Supported INCAR tags